This bacon ranch chopped salad is an easy make-ahead salad recipe. Top it with roasted root vegetables if you want a more filling meal.

 And buying whole vegetables with the stems and leaves still attached is less expensive per pound than buying a part of the vegetable.
 Not only is it less expensive, but then you can use those stems and leaves in recipes.
 More food for less money; what's not to love?!?

 Hidden Valley® has always encouraged families to love their veggies, but they are now addressing the issue of food waste with their #TasteNotWaste campaign to help inspire love for previously “unlovable” produce because imperfect vegetables can be perfectly tasty.

 Hidden Valley® is committed to helping change the perception of what “perfect” veggies look like so it’s releasing limited edition bottles of Hidden Valley® Original Ranch®.
-They changed its iconic label to one featuring less than perfect produce.
-This limited edition bottle will be sold on eBay – all proceeds from which will benefit Great Nations Eat©.
+They changed its iconic label to one featuring less than perfect produce; the proceeds from which will benefit Great Nations Eat©.

 Ranch Roasted Root Vegetables Recipe

 Save the stems and leaves from the beets, carrots, parsnips, and turnips to use in the Bacon Ranch Chopped Salad (recipe below).